Message from Pastors Leon and Sally

 These provided Bible based content for kids at every age through online platforms.

-Our Calgary Springs Kids collected approx. 250 shoeboxes, in December, for Operation Christmas Child and our shoebox event was a success, we even had people from other churches bringing their shoe boxes to help.
+Our Calgary Springs Kids collected approx. 250 shoeboxes in December for Operation Christmas Child.
+Our shoebox event was such a success.
+We even had people from other churches bringing us their shoe boxes to help.

 What a different year 2020 was.

 We were in and out of youth because of restrictions but we were still able to bring out regular youth even in the midst of Covid-19.